andronovl/SharpViSu/README.md

 If MATLAB Compiler Runtime R2014a is already installed on your computer, you can use the portable version of CorrectGSDIM: download file "Portable/CorrectGSDIM.zip" and unpack it to a preferred location.

 <i> Matlab code. </i>
-Add folder “src” to the search directory of Matlab.
+Add folder “CorrectGSDIM” to the search directory of Matlab.
 The code was tested and compiled in Matlab R2014a.

 Further instructions are present in the file "CorrectGSDIM user manual.pdf"